gsharma/mongo-rest/README.md

 ## Deployment
 The service is deployable as a WAR on Jetty or Tomcat.
 If you have to, feel free to drop the WAR on a beefier app-server like JBoss/Weblogic/Websphere.
 The service does expect a MongoDB installation.
-Download and install your platform [MongoDB Release](http://www.mongodb.org/downloads)
+Download and install your platform [MongoDB Release](http://www.mongodb.org/downloads).
+To get started, clone the project and 'mvn package'.

 ## Testing
 The JUnit tests run against the service deployed on Jetty.

+## Java Client
+There is a simple Java Client/Proxy library jar that can be created using 'mvn package -Pclient-jar'.
+Look for the client jar in the target folder.

 ## Scaling
 I would recommend scaling out the backing MongoDB first instead of trying to scale out the conduit.
 To that effect, consider a configuration of Sharded ReplicaSets.
 You will also need to tweak MongoOptions.
 If there's still a need to throttle the data service, use separate request/response message pipes.

+## Contributions
+Fork, spoon, knive the project as you see fit (: Pull requests with bug fixes are very welcome.
+If you encounter an issue and do not have the time to submit a patch, please log a Github issue against the project.

 ## License